Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Temperament: Intelligent, affectionate, loyal

-The Weimardoodle is likely to be a relatively large dog, with large males reaching 27 inches in height and 70 pounds in weight.
+The Weimardoodle is a relatively large dog, with large males reaching 27 inches tall and weighing 70 pounds.
 They have a shorter life expectancy than many other Poodle mixes due to the shorter lifespan of the Weimaraner.
 They are likely to have a low-maintenance coat and are known for their intelligence and loyalty.
-They tend to be good with children and are patient and gentle.
-The Weimaraner is prone to obesity, so it’s important to keep these dogs active and measure their food properly.
+They get along with children and are patient and gentle.
+The Weimaraner is prone to obesity, so it’s essential to keep your Weimardoodle active and measure their food properly.

 30. Corgipoo (Pembroke Welsh Corgi x Poodle)